-About the building on Victor Albecks Vej
+About the building at Victor Albecks Vej

-- #BedreBibliotek included an interior library garden, sketched in cooperation with the architect group Arkitema, and a small oasis called ’Tænkepausen’ (pause for thought).
+- #BedreBibliotek included an interior library garden, sketched in cooperation with the architect group Arkitema, and a small oasis called ’Tænkepausen’ ('Pause for Thought').

 - The Book Tower has 18 floors of which 17 are used for storage, while the 18th floor has a small ’museum’ outfitted under the roof, which offers a look into the library's history.